pupil-labs/mail-scripts/README.md

-# mail-scripts
+## mail-scripts
-gmail helper scripts for a priority inbox
+Simple Gmail helper scripts to be used with a priority inbox